M-BELLAHCENE/sidewinder-x1-tft-firmware/README.md

 - Scrub the nozzle by holding the head still while the temperature drops to 170 or 160°, the temperature at which the plastic no longer flows.

 The cleaning cycle allows the machine operations to be carried out with a single press.
-The machine positions the head at half height and in the middle of the gantry and heats the nozzle to 260°.
+The machine positions the head at top height and in the middle of the gantry and heats the nozzle to 260°.
 Then the heating stops and the LED lights up blue-green to signal the right time for cleaning.
-Once the temperature of the nozzle has dropped to 170° the LED turns white for 2 seconds and then the head goes to the left X origin.
+Once the temperature of the nozzle has dropped to 170° the LED turns white for 2 seconds and then the head goes to the left X origin and at middle height.
 The LED turns off to signal the end of the cleaning cycle.
 Duration: Allow 4 minutes